freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/vector-dot-product.md

 ---

 ## Description

 <section id='description'>

 A vector is defined as having three dimensions as being represented by an ordered collection of three numbers: (X, Y, Z).

 </section>

 ## Instructions

 <section id='instructions'>

 Write a function that takes any numbers of vectors (arrays) as input and computes their dot product.
-Your function should return <code>null</code> on invalid inputs such as vectors of different lengths.
+Your function should return `null` on invalid inputs such as vectors of different lengths.

 </section>

 ## Tests

 <section id='tests'>

 ```yml